 Agreed with the comment.
 However, an active polling STA is a STA that does not check the beacon for TIM information but it sends PS-Poll to solicit the information from the AP.
 In this case, an active polling STA is a non-TIM STA.
 Therefore, we need not to define the term of active polling STA.

 The procedures for Poll Type subfield set to different values are described in the discussion for CID 1519.
-Please see the text in the subclause 9.42.3.
+Please see the text in the proposed merged text for the subclause 9.42.3 in this document.

 CID 1521